 Here’s a pineapple juice recipe I’ve just concocted this morning.

-1 small pineapple (peeled)
+- One small pineapple (peeled)

-1 small beet (peeled)
+- One small beet (peeled)

-Small chunk of broccoli stem (around 1 to 2 inches long)
+- A small chunk of broccoli stem (around 1 to 2 inches long)

-1 large carrot (peeled)
+- One large carrot (peeled)

-1 Fuji apple
+- 1 Fuji apple

-Half a lemon (you can juice lemon with the skin on)
+- Half a lemon (you can juice lemon with the skin on)